-In 2021 I was awarded a European Research Council (ERC) Advanced Grants 2021 entitled A Scientific Approach to Innovation Management (SAIM) (2021-2026)
+In 2021, I obtained a European Research Council (ERC) Advanced Grant entitled 'A Scientific Approach to Innovation Management (SAIM) ' (2021-2026).

 I teach three Master courses on innovation management and decision-making.
 Under different angles and technicalities, they show why and how a scientific approach, based on theoretical framing of problems and tests using data, help managers and entrepreneurs to make better decisions.
 I also teach two executive courses on the topic, adapted to this audience.
 Finally, I teach a PhD course that tries to help students to use econometrics for business analysis.